Medically reviewed by Drugs.com. Last updated on Jan 20, 2022.

 After the procedure

-Your bed will be positioned to keep your upper body slightly raised and your knees at an angle for the first few days after surgery.
-Members of your health care team will also help you walk as early as the first day after a tummy tuck to help prevent the formation of blood clots.
+Members of your health care team will help you walk as early as the first day after a tummy tuck to help prevent the formation of blood clots.

 You'll wear a supportive abdominal garment (abdominal binder) for about six weeks after your tummy tuck.
-This will help prevent fluid buildup and provide abdominal support while you heal.
+This helps prevent fluid buildup and provides abdominal support while you heal.
 Your doctor will explain how to care for your scar.

-For the first six weeks after a tummy tuck, you'll need to take care when moving and avoid positions that strain your incision line — such as quickly bending at the waist — to prevent the reopening of the wound.
-In addition, you'll need to schedule follow-up visits with your doctor for the next year.
+For the first six weeks after a tummy tuck, you'll need to be careful when moving around.
+You'll also need to avoid positions that strain your incision line — such as quickly bending at the waist — to prevent the reopening of the wound.

-By removing excess skin and fat and restoring your abdominal wall, a tummy tuck can give your abdomen a more toned appearance.
+By removing excess skin and fat and strengthening your abdominal wall, a tummy tuck can give your abdomen a more toned and slimmer appearance.